probmods/chapters/generative-models.md

 (define (doesTowerFall initialW finalW)
   ;y position is 0 at the TOP of the screen
-  (define (highestY world) (min (map getY world))) (define eps 10) ;things might move around a little, but within 10 pixels is close (define (approxEqual a b) (< (abs (- a b)) eps)) (not (approxEqual (highestY initialW) (highestY finalW))))
+  (define (highestY world) (min (map getY world))) (define eps 1) ;things might move around a little, but within 1 pixel is close (define (approxEqual a b) (< (abs (- a b)) eps)) (not (approxEqual (highestY initialW) (highestY finalW))))